xnought/rand-eca/README.md

 # rand-eca

 Random uniform using elementary cellular automata in matlab.
+Please see the paper report TODO LINK.

 <img src="assets/256.png" alt="elementary cellular automata rule 30 with width 200 for 100 iterations"/>